 - People of Hair Color: All Borrowers have red hair.

-- Punch Clock Villain: Exterminator Jeff is a rather nice, friendly man who's fascinated by the Borrowers and is only helping Potter because he's been hired as a pest exterminator.
+- Punch-Clock Villain: Exterminator Jeff is a rather nice, friendly man who's fascinated by the Borrowers and is only helping Potter because he's been hired as a pest exterminator.
 He eventually does a Heel–Face Turn.

-- Scavenged Punk: The film, as with all version of this franchise, is an example.
-The live action sets, especially the Borrower's house gives some very cool examples of this.
+- Scavenged Punk: The film, as with all versions of this franchise, is an example.
+The live-action sets, especially the Borrower's house gives some very cool examples of this.

-- Shout Out: The exterminator's appearance is not only a tribute to Ghostbusters, but also to Arachnophobia, which featured John Goodman as an exterminator.
+- The exterminator's appearance is not only a tribute to Ghostbusters, but also to Arachnophobia, which featured John Goodman as an exterminator.

 - Villainous Breakdown: Mr. Potter's starts early, but it never ends.
 By the end of the film, he seems to care about nothing except killing those Borrowers at any cost.

-- You Can't Miss It: John Goodman's character rudely asked a receptionist for directions to a room in the building and she replied by giving him a lot of complicated instructions, ending with "walk quickly".
-Later on, the Kid Hero politely asked for the same thing and this time she said "take the elevator to the top and walk straight ahead - You can't miss it".
+- You Can't Miss It: Potter rudely asked a receptionist for directions to the demolition office, and she replied by giving him a lot of complicated instructions, ending with "walk quickly".
+Later on, Pete politely asked for the same thing and this time she said: "Take the elevator to the top and walk straight ahead - You can't miss it".